 Hire for Your Goals and Pay for Results

-Choices can include hiring an SEO specialist or team internally, or contracting an SEO agency.
+Typically, your choices will come down to hiring an SEO specialist or team internally, or contracting an SEO agency.
 Here are a few points to consider with each:

-Internal Hires: Hiring an internal SEO specialist or team will be more expensive upfront due to training costs, but if you have a larger organization or a long list of strategies to implement, this is an option that you can consider for the long term.
-When finding the ideal candidate, note that they should have a wide range of skills that should include: link building, technical SEO understanding, content marketing, social media know-how, and an analytical mindset.
+Internal Hires: Hiring an internal SEO specialist or team will be more expensive upfront due to training costs like training and wages.
+But if you have a larger organization or a long list of strategies to implement, this may be a worthwhile long-term investment.

 How Much Does SEO Cost?